-This is a ‘How to’ connect to a device behind a router or Linux machine to the network behind and there are no port forwards in place etc. Really handy to get you out of a pickle or you do not not want any port forwards for security reasons.
-Anyway, this is how you can use PuTTY to create an SSH tunnel.
+This is really handy to get you out of a pickle or you do not not want any port forwards for security reasons.
+This is how you can use PuTTy to create an SSH tunnel.

-Enter the IP address and the port number of the device you are connecting through in Session.
-The default SSH port is 22.
-Click ‘Open’ and connect in the normal way.
+- Enter the IP address and the port number of the device you are connecting through in Session.
+The default SSH port is 22

 Bingo!
 Now you can connect to a device behind a router using an SSH tunnel.